SenPierre/ArchipelagoOoA/worlds/tloz_ooa/docs/en_The Legend of Zelda - Oracle of Ages.md

-# The Legend of Zelda: Oracle of Seasons # TODO ADAPT
+# The Legend of Zelda: Oracle of Ages

 ## Where is the settings page?